tuxphone/CubeCellRepeater/README.md

 If no other meshtastic node is in range of either the node or the repeater, the message will still be shown as received.
 You can use this for range tests.

-Will work with any packet meeting the radio settings, but the serial output is based on the assumption that the node receives meshtastic packets.
+Will work with most packets meeting the radio settings, but the serial output is based on the assumption that the node receives meshtastic packets.
+Minimum size for none-Meshtastic packets is 14 bytes.

 "#define SILENT" to stop serial output.

 Modify radio settings for your own channels: